Jürgen Klinsmann: South Korea

-On 27 February 2023, Klinsmann was announced as the head coach of South Korea, replacing Paulo Bento on a contract until the conclusion of the 2026 FIFA World Cup.
+On 27 February 2023, Klinsmann was named head coach of South Korea, replacing Paulo Bento on a contract through the conclusion of the 2026 FIFA World Cup.
+Klinsmann was described as highly unpopular with South Korean fans due to his unusual practice of spending long periods out of South Korea, alleged lack of interest in players in the K League 1 and questionable squad selections.
+Following the team's poor performances in friendly matches, criticism of Klinsmann ramped up.
+This grew increasingly problematic during the 2023 AFC Asian Cup, when South Korea had only a win and two draws in the group stages (3-1 Bahrain), (2-2 Jordan), (3-3 Malaysia), forcing a challenging knockout game against Saudi Arabia.
+During this match, Klinsmann's tactics and player selections were highly criticised.
+In the end, South Korea lost to Jordan, 2–0, in the semifinal on 7 February, prompting heavy scrutiny of Klinsmann's tactics and work ethic from the South Korean public and the team.
+On 16 February, the Korea Football Association fired Klinsmann, citing "failure to demonstrate leadership" as one of the reasons.

 Charity work and social engagements

 In 1995, Klinsmann and some of his close friends founded the children charity foundation Agapedia, which stems from the Greek language and translates to "Love for Children".
 In 1997, Klinsmann, acting as the captain of the Germany national team, visited the Holocaust memorial place Yad Vashem in Israel alongside his coach Berti Vogts.
 This visit was televised around the globe and drew worldwide attention.
 Klinsmann is also a board member of the German Initiative Für die Zukunft lernen, which means "Learning for the future", and supports the education of young people about the Holocaust.
 In May 1999, Klinsmann donated all the proceeds from his farewell match (more than US$1 million) to different children's charity organizations.
-The match was a sell-out with 54,000 fans in Stuttgart's Mercedes-Benz Arena.
+The match was a sell-out with 54,000 fans in Stuttgart's Gottlieb-Daimler-Stadion.
 Famous personalities such as Bryan Adams, Boris Becker and many others contributed to this event.